 Cummins School Feis, Wildwood NJ

 The dancing school has set in place the following requirements for our students in regards to “moving-up” in competition levels.
 Please read them carefully.
 These rules should be followed when entering the students in competitions.
 Each student needs to move at his/her own pace.
 Students should not be compared to any other student – each student progresses at his/her own individual pace.
 “Moving up” will be monitored by the teachers and decisions will be made at the teachers’ discretion.

 Advanced Beginner: A student that has danced for more than one year, regardless of wins in the Beginner category.
 Advanced Beginner dancers remain in this category until they place at least two firsts, seconds, or thirds.
-Then they move to Novice in that dance the next year – or move at the teacher’s discretion – and remain in Advanced Beginner for their other dances.
+Then they move to Novice in that particular dance the next year (the dancing calendar year is January to January) – or move at the teacher’s discretion – and remain in Advanced Beginner for their other dances.

 Novice: dancers remain in Novice until they place at least two first, seconds, or thirds in a particular dance.
-They move to Prizewinner in that particular dance the next year – or move at the teacher’s discretion – and remain in Novice for their other dances.
+They move to Prizewinner in that particular dance the next year (the dancing calendar year is January to January) – or move at the teacher’s discretion – and remain in Novice for their other dances.